Eknathreddy09/airgapworkshop-tap/workshop/content/exercises/08-accelerators.md

 * Enterprise Architects use Application Accelerator to provide developers and operators in their organization with enterprise-compliant templates for code and configurations.
 * Developers use Application Accelerator to create or access projects which follow enterprise standards.

-We're going to check out **Application Accelerator** by accessing the below url in windows JB.
+We're going to check out **Application Accelerator** by accessing the below url in App Stream browser.

 ###### https://tap-gui.{{ session_namespace }}.tap.tanzupartnerdemo.com/create